5 from 5 votes

 A close-up of a plain pumpkin cheesecake with a smooth orange surface and a graham cracker crust, sitting on a wooden board with fall decorations, including cookies, nuts, and cinnamon sticks, in the background.

-Preparing the Spiced Whipped Cream
+Step 5: Make the Spiced Whipped Cream

-Just before serving, whip cold heavy cream with powdered sugar and pumpkin pie spice until stiff peaks form.
-Transfer the whipped cream to a piping bag fitted with your desired tip, and pipe it onto the chilled cheesecake.
+Right before serving, I whip cold heavy cream with powdered sugar and pumpkin spice until stiff peaks form. transfer the whipped cream to a piping bag fitted with your desired tip, and pipe it onto the chilled cheesecake.
 I used a tip 1M.
 Other piping tips I like to use are 2D and 4B.
+Finish the cheesecake by sprinkling a bit more pumpkin spice on top, if desired.

 a set of two images: Left image: A close-up of a hand using a piping bag to pipe whipped cream rosettes on the edge of a pumpkin cheesecake with a smooth orange surface.
 The cheesecake sits on a wooden board with a rustic autumn-themed background, including nuts and cookies.
 Right image: A finished pumpkin cheesecake topped with whipped cream rosettes dusted with cinnamon, arranged in a ring around the edge.
 The cheesecake has a graham cracker crust, and the background includes cookies and fall-themed decorations.